illinois-cs241/illinois-cs241.github.io/_slides/teaching_threads.md

 ![Threads](/images/assignment-docs/lab/slides/intro_threads/thread2.png)

+Each thread gets its own registers, stack pointer, and stack.
+However, all threads within a program share the heap, static, and code (text) regions of memory.

 <vertical />

-You can guess what happens in pthread_kill
-This may be a bit advanced, but the general gist is that they let you leverage parallelism

-## Putting it all together
+## Parallel reduce: putting it all together

-We want you to start a thread for each of the elements, do the computation and alter the array.
-Dividing up the work it should look something like the following
+We want you to split up the work done by `reduce` into multiple threads, in order to parallelize it.
+Dividing up the work should look something like the following

 ![Thread array division](/images/assignment-docs/lab/slides/intro_threads/array.gif)

-## Wait a minute don't we need mutexes and stuff?
+## Wait a minute, don't we need mutexes and stuff?

 You have been going through mutexes and other synchronization primitives in lecture, but the most efficient data structure uses no synchronization.
 This means that so long as no other thread touches the exact samepiece of memory that another thread is touching -- there is no race condition.
 We are then using threads to their full potential of parallelism.